BrunoQin/DCM/README.md

 # Hybrid-ICM
 A hybrid model framework for realistic ENSO simulation.
-The repository for the paper entitled "Bridging the model hierarchy for relistic ENSO".
+The repository for the paper entitled "A Dual-Core Model for ENSO Diversity: Unifying Model Hierarchies for Realistic Simulations".

-## Coming Soon!